Martin Pušić

-Martin Pušić (born 24 October 1987) is an Austrian professional footballer of Croatian origin who plays as a forward.
+Martin Pušić (born 24 October 1987) is an Austrian former professional footballer who played as a forward.

 Club career

 Early career in Austria

 Pušić began his career in the youth team of Austria Wien.
 In 2004, he crossed the city to join First Vienna FC, with whom he made his professional debut in 2005 in the Austrian Regional League.
 His performances attracted attention from higher divisions, and in 2007 he made a switch to SK Schwadorf in the First League, the second tier of the Austrian pyramid.

 In the summer of 2008, SK Schwadorf and VfB Admira Wacker Mödling merged to form the new FC Admira Wacker Mödling, and Pušić became a regular player on their left wing.
 In 2008–09 he managed to make 24 league appearances, scoring 7 goals.
 The team also reached the 2009 Austrian Cup Final, which they lost 3–1 to the club where he began his career, Austria Wien.

 On 8 August 2010, he signed with SC Rheindorf Altach, initially for only half a season but with an option to extend the contract through to the end of the 2010–11 season.